 The forecast for Denver today was 90°, and it was heating up rapidly.
 I passed a maintenance worker and asked him if he knew where the owl’s nest was.
 He said, “Owl?
 Most people are interested in the falcons.”
 I also asked a parking lot attendant and he said, “I saw an owl behind the trading post once.”
 I was obviously on my own.

 I walked down through the arena again and then took every path or road that gave me a good look at the cliff faces.
-I was walking past the final rock formation when I spotted a patch of whitewash high up on the cliff.
+I was walking past the final rock formation before I got back to my car when I spotted a patch of whitewash high up on the cliff.
 I pulled up eBird on my phone and compared what I was looking at to the photos.
 Everything matched, but I couldn’t see into the shadows with by binoculars.
 At this point, my car was only 30 yards away.
 I pulled my scope out of the trunk and spent about 20 minutes looking at two baby Barn Owls.
 One was pretty much adult size and had feathers everywhere except for a remaining patch of gray down on its back and head.
 The other one was smaller.
 All I could see of it was the head and shoulders, and they were covered with white down.
 I could clearly see the classic Barn Owl “monkey face” on the younger one, but the larger one was hard to make out.
 I stuck with it and finally saw it turn its head enough that I could make out its face.
 (Or at least I thought that’s what I was looking at.
 When I got home and looked at the video I shot by holding my phone up to my scope, I see that there were at least two downy young and I’m not sure if the one with the feathers is the adult or not.)

 I was finally satisfied—and hot and thirsty and sunburned.
 I put my scope away and got in my car.
-When I looked up, I realized I could clearly see the nest—and the owls through the windshield.
+When I looked up, I realized I could clearly see the nest—and the owls—through the windshield.
 If I had just know where to look, I wouldn’t have needed to get out of my car.
-(Well, OK, I still would have needed to get my scope to get good views and it was in the trunk, but you know what I mean.
+(Well, OK, I still would have needed to get my scope to get good views and it was in the trunk, but you know what I mean.)

 Here’s a map of the park.
 The red X is where I parked.
-The red circle is where I was when I found the next.
+The red circle is where I was when I found the nest.
 The blue arrow points approximately to where the nest was.